Mount Burke (British Columbia): Topography

 These maps are free to download in the numerous formats provided from the federal government.

 Development

-On the southern slope of Burke Mountain, there is a scheme create several new neighbourhoods.
+On the southern slope of Burke Mountain, there is a scheme to create several new neighbourhoods.
 The area is supposed to house over 30,000 people when it is completed.
 There are concerns about the vehicle traffic these developments may cause along with further deforestation, wildlife habitat fragmentation, increased wildlife intrusions into neighbourhoods and other environmental issues.
 A survey on development in an area called "Hazel Coy" conducted by the City of Coquitlam found that 60% of all respondents were opposed or somewhat opposed to the development.
 Additionally, 86% of respondents also had some form of concern over the environmental impact of the project.